 - Cancer must have developed at least 12 months after the Zantac/ranitidine use start date.

 - If you are calling on behalf of a family member who has passed away, you must be their next of kin.

-- You will need to have credit card receipt(s) or prescriptions with proof if a medication was purchased over the counter.
+- You will need to have a prescription or receipt(s) with proof of purchase if the medication was over-the-counter.